AnandPilania/bugr-bug-tracker/src/frontend/README.md

 ## Todo

-* Create Change Password, Forgotten Password, and Update Profile views
+* Create list of Users view for Admins only
-* Create "admin" user
+* Create method for Admin users to change other user password
-  * Add link to Create User in Profile Menu if user is an admin
+* Create caching method on Repositories.
+Perhaps chain the Repository call through a Cache service?
-  * Add checkbox to Create User form for "is admin"
+* Add Token to header (token)
-  * Update ProtectedRoute component to detect Admin User
-  * Restrict `/register` route to admins only
-  * Update `/validate` route to return Admin status